hanabi/hanabi.github.io/Hat_Guessing.md

 | 6       | discard 2 | 1 player away  | color clue not on newest card
 | 7       | discard 3 | 2 players away | number clue which is not 1 and doesn't hit newest card
 | 8       | discard 4 | 2 players away | color clue not on newest card

+## Other Conventions

+### Discarding Threshold

+* The discard "threshold" is set to 3 clues.
+* When a clue-giver gives a clue:
+  * If there are >= 4 clues in the bank, then no discard actions can be given.
+"Give clue" actions will be given instead.
+  * If there are <= 3 clues in the bank, a discard action will be given if a player has no playable cards and one or more *Trash* cards in their hand.

+### Play Priority

+* If a player has two or more playable cards, the action priority is as follows:
+  * 5's
+  * Lowest rank
+  * Left-most
+* (This is similar to *Priority* in the "normal" conventions.)

+### Discard Priority

+* If a player has two or more trash cards and are ordered to discard, then should discard the left-most card.
+* (This is similar to *Trash Priority* in the "normal" conventions.)